 How should I prepare my pet for the MRI or CT?
 Pets having an MRI or CT must be anesthetized so that they remain still for the exam.
 In preparation for general anesthesia, they should not eat within 6 hours of their appointment.
 Your pet may have access to water until you leave your home.
 If your pet requires more frequent meals due to a medical condition like diabetes or an insulinoma, please contact our office to discuss prior to your appointment.
 Ask your primary care veterinarian for instructions if your pet is on any medications.

 What should I bring to the appointment?
 We will take care of obtaining your pets pertinent medical information from your primary care veterinarian.
 Please just e-mail us a copy of the client forms you can find on this website prior to your appointment so we can make sure we are able to fully prepare for your pet’s appointment.
 You can find the forms by clicking on the tab labeled “Client Information and Forms” under the heading Pet Owners.
 The appropriate e-mail addresses can be found under the “locations” tab.
+The forms will automatically be sent to the appropriate location by selecting the location where your pet is to be seen at the top of the Client Information Form.

 What should I expect during the MRI or CT?
 Your pet will be anesthetized between 30 minutes and 2 hours for the imaging study.
 The length of the study depends on the modality (MRI vs CT) that is used, if any additional procedures are being performed on your pet after the imaging study, and how many regions we are imaging.
 Before any anesthesia is given, we will make sure that your pet is healthy enough to undergo anesthesia.
 We will place an intravenous catheter and your pet will get fluids throughout the procedure.
 All vital signs will be carefully monitored during and after the anesthesia.